 Each of our non-employee directors also receives an annual award of 5,000 RSUs, deliverable in shares of common stock upon vesting.
 The RSUs vest in installments of 1,250 shares each on the last day of each of our fiscal quarters during the fiscal year.
-Each of our non-employee directors also receives an award of 10,000 RSUs that vests only if a change in control of our company occurs prior to the last day of the first quarter of 2015.
+Each of our non-employee directors has also received an award of 10,000 RSUs that vests only if a change in control of our company occurs prior to the last day of the first quarter of 2016.
 Any awards, to the extent not previously vested, are forfeited if the individual is no longer a member of the board of directors on the vesting dates for any reason other than a change in control.
 The vesting of all awards accelerates in the event of a change in control of our company.
 All awards were made under our stockholder-approved equity incentive plans.

 Our non-employee directors may also be granted stock options periodically under our stockholder-approved equity incentive plans.
-The size and the terms of any grant are determined by the compensation committee of our board of directors.
+In such event, the size and the terms of any grant would be determined by the compensation committee of our board of directors.
+No stock options were granted to directors in 2012.

 Under our stock ownership guidelines adopted in March 2011, our directors are required to hold shares of our company's stock equivalent in value to three times their annual cash retainer.
-Our stock ownership guidelines are described in "Compensation Discussion and Analysis-Stock Ownership Guidelines."
+For purposes of calculating stock ownership, we include shares beneficially held by each director and unvested RSUs.
+We do not include vested or unvested stock options.
+Compliance with the guidelines is measured annually following the close of the fiscal year, and each director has five years from the later of the adoption of our stock ownership guidelines or their appointment as a director to attain compliance.
+Our stock ownership guidelines for executive officers are described in "Compensation Discussion and Analysis-Stock Ownership Guidelines."

-Director Compensation for Fiscal 2011
+Director Compensation for Fiscal 2012

-The following table provides compensation information for our non-employee directors in fiscal 2011.
+The following table provides compensation information for our non-employee directors in fiscal 2012.
 Our directors do not receive any non-equity incentive plan compensation, hold deferred compensation cash balances, receive pension benefits or perquisites or other personal benefits for service on our board of directors.
+Senator Brown was not a director during fiscal 2012 and accordingly, is not included in the table.

-Name Fees Earned or Paid in Cash (\$)(1) Stock Awards (\$)(2) John M. Albertine \$ 54,000 \$ 122,7 Thomas C. Leonard \$ 58,000 \$ 122,7 50 \$ 180,750 Francis L. McKone \$ 52,500 \$ 122,7 50 \$ 175,250 William A. Rainville \$ 100,000 \$ 122,7 50 \$ 222,750 William P. Tully \$ 50,000 \$ 122,7 50 \$ 172,750
+Fees Earned or Paid in Cash Stock Awards Name (\$)(1) (\$)(2) Total (\$) John M. Albertine \$ 54,000 \$ 111,000 \$ 165,000 Thomas C. Leonard \$ 58,000 \$ 111,000 \$ 169,000 William A. Rainville \$ 100,000 \$ 111,000 \$ 211,000 William P. Tully \$ 50,000 \$ 111,000 \$ 161,000

-- (1) The amounts reported in this column are for meeting fees, annual retainers and chairman retainers earned in 2011. - (2) Represents the aggregate grant date fair value for RSU awards granted to our non-employee directors in 2011.
+- (1) The amounts reported in this column are for meeting fees, annual retainers and chairman retainers earned in 2012. - (2) Represents the aggregate grant date fair value for RSU awards granted to our non-employee directors in 2012.